sanuann/schema-standardization/docs/schema_structure.md

 ## Protocol

-The protocol directory structure: name the directory in the `CamelCase` naming convention.
+The protocol directory structure contains the following:

-It contains the following:

 [TO DO]

 ## Activity

-The activity directory structure: name the directory with name of activity in the `CamelCase` naming convention.
+The activity directory structure contains the following:

-It contains the following:

 -   `/items`: directory containing the jsonld files for individual items of the activity schema
     -   `item_1`